[Updated] How to Use Facebook to Drive More Appointment Bookings

 These shortcomings could result in double-bookings, which diminishes the customer experience.
 Let’s say a client decides to schedule an appointment on your Facebook page.
 But because the feature doesn’t sync with your salon’s calendar, the client inadvertently books a slot that’s already been taken.
 In this instance, you’d be forced to cancel or move one of your bookings.

 So how can you avoid these scenarios?
-The key is to link your appointment webpage to your page’s booking button.
-By connecting your appointment software to Facebook, you can ensure that your schedule is synced across all your booking platforms.
+The key is to link your appointment webpage/booking page to your page’s booking button.
+By connecting your scheduling tool to Facebook, you can ensure that your schedule is synced across all your booking platforms.

 Below, we’ll walk you through the exact steps of how to do just that.